barisozbas/Bozmitm/README.md

 aka Baris Ozbas Man In The Middle

-an automation tool to perform various types of MITM attack
+an automation tool to perform various types of MITM attack and features

 **Raspberry pi, Raspbian OS compatible**